xieweiAlex/English_Learning/words/2024/words-Aug-24.md

 ## Conversation
 > Happened in real life or audio/video that I can resonate with a scene/context.

+Bits and Bytes can wait, people can not.

 This file contains a **compendium** of all of the highest impact events from your life.